EngJay/Wikimedia-Toxicity-Text-Classification/README.md

 - Update GC-Commands-Reference.txt to properly represent commands used in the project.
 - Merge data repo with this repo.
 - Flesh out a README for each of the directories in the project.
-- Move the notebooks into the notebooks directory.
+- Move the notebooks into the appropriate directories.
 - Clean up the tfidf directory in order to include it in the repo.

 ## Changelog
 All notable changes to this project will be documented here.

+### 2019-12-12
+#### Added:
+- GoogleNews-related files and  directory to data directory.
+- Jigsaw-related files and directory to data directory.
+- PNGs of diagrams used in paper.

 ### 2019-12-06
 #### Added: